UFCW 1518 supports international students

 Financial Hardship

-A staggering 88% of respondents reported experiencing financial difficulties since arriving in Canada, with 72% struggling with Increased school expenses, second only to housing expenses (75%) and higher than the cost of groceries (63%).
+88% of respondents reported financial difficulties since arriving in Canada, with 72% struggling with Increased school expenses.
+79% of respondents had had to re-evaluate their budgets since arriving in Canada.

 Working Hours Restrictions

-A significant 60% of respondents expressed a desire to work more hours than their current schedules allow.
-The primary reason cited for insufficient hours was government policy restrictions (59%), nearly double the second most popular reason (not offered enough hours by their employer, 32%).
+61% worked between 16 to 20 hours per week during their semesters.
+60% of respondents expressed a desire to work more hours than their current schedules allow.
+The primary reason cited for insufficient hours was government policy restrictions (59%).

 The challenges facing international students